GSA/search.digitalgov.gov/_posts/2016-12-07-display-overview.md

 See, for example, the Español option displayed on [USA.gov for a search on *venezuela*](http://search.usa.gov/search?query=venezuela&affiliate=usagov).
 When searchers click this option, they see results for [*venezuela* on GobiernoUSA.gov](http://search.usa.gov/search?query=venezuela&affiliate=gobiernousa).

 If you list more than two related sites, searchers will see them listed under a dropdown menu, View Topic.
-See, for example, the related sites displayed on [Broward.org for a search on *jobs*](http://search.broward.org/search?affiliate=co.broward.fl.us&query=jobs).

 Email us at <search@support.digitalgov.gov> if you'd like to use a custom label instead of the default 'View Topic' label.